spintheweb/.github/profile/README.md

   Publication that defines the principles, modular design philosophy, and governance models for decentralized enterprise portals.
 It serves as the conceptual foundation for architects, contributors, and institutional stakeholders.

 - **The Docker Container – _Working environment_**
-  Environment for managing and publishing a Web portal built on Spin the Web principles.
+  Runs a live Spin the Web portal as a production-grade web server **and** provides a complete, reproducible workspace for developing the portal directly inside the container.

 Together, these form a dual axis:
 **The book defines the vision.
 The container enacts it.**